cifertech/free-embedded-dev-tools/README.md

 | [Joulescope UI](https://www.joulescope.com/) | Free software (requires their hardware) | Similar category, wide dynamic range for capturing both sleep current and active-radio current spikes in one capture. |
 | [ESP-IDF power management logging](https://docs.espressif.com/) | Free, built into ESP-IDF | Software-only estimate (not a substitute for a real measurement, but free and zero extra hardware for a first-pass sanity check). |

-## Parts Inventory & BOM Management
+## :package: Parts Inventory & BOM Management

 | Tool | What's Free | Notes |
 |---|---|---|